 2. Don’t leave any field of the form empty.
 If you have difficulty in understanding the language, seek help from the insurance provider.

 3. Do not let your insurance policy lapse.
 Always try to renew your vehicle insurance within its due date.

 4. Do not hesitate to get detailed information about the insurance of a used vehicle from the insurance company.
 If you are buying a used vehicle, always make sure with the insurance company about the transfer of the policy owner and other procedures.

 5. Do not provide your insurance provider with incorrect information.
 This may land you in a legal situation.

-1. When you seek for insurance coverage for your vehicle, first check whether the insurance company is registered with IRDAI.
-It is the foremost information that you should check about insurance company.
+1. When you seek insurance coverage for your vehicle, first check whether the insurance company is registered with IRDAI.
+It is the foremost information that you should check about the insurance company.

 2. Remember, it is not important that you seek an insurance agent for purchasing vehicle insurance.
 You can also buy it directly from the insurance company.
 Just visit your nearest branch office or the official website to buy directly from the company.

 3. No matter from whom you buy the insurance for your vehicle, always go through the policy thoroughly to understand the terms, inclusions and exclusions, the renewal and claim settlements processes, the premium amount, etc. before signing any document.
 Always clear your doubts before purchasing the policy.